Flexible Labor Capacity: The Next Evolution in Lean Waste Elimination

 For decades, Lean manufacturing has been defined by its relentless pursuit of waste elimination.
 From Toyota’s early innovations to the continuous improvement systems that followed, the mission has remained constant: remove every form of non–value-added activity from production.

 The original framework identified seven major wastes: transportation, inventory, motion, waiting, overproduction, overprocessing, and defects.
-Each of these wastes targets inefficiencies within the process itself.
+Each targets inefficiencies within the process itself.

-As demand becomes less predictable, even the most disciplined Lean systems struggle to maintain flow when labor cannot flex at the same pace as change.
-The result is not inefficiency within the process; it is waste created by the system’s inability to adapt.
+As demand becomes less predictable, even disciplined Lean systems struggle to maintain flow when labor cannot flex at the same pace as change.
+The result is not inefficiency within the process, but waste created by the system’s inability to adapt.

 This is where flexible labor capacity emerges as the next evolution in Lean waste elimination.